jensroes/Typing-disfluency/stanin/README.txt

-## Brief description of all Stan models.
+## Brief description of Stan models.

 [1] "ARKMoGpptbgs.stan"
 Autoregressive model with two mixture components with random effects for bigrams and participantsand autoregressor for each participant.
 All autoregression was first order.
 Mixing proportion was allowed to vary by participant.